-- GWMA should continue to coordinate regional water management efforts and be active in implementing solutions to water management issues. - Update Projects list as necessary and as grant opportunities are identified. - Define Funding and Finance plan for taking corrective actions to cost effectively implementing corrective actions and best management practices to comply with orders and requirements. - The GWMA will continue to provide leadership to influence local water planning and develop unified positions to other regional water management entities to ensure economic justice and the fair distribution of grants, program funding and projects.
+- GWMA should continue to coordinate regional water management efforts and be active in implementing solutions to water management issues. - Update Projects list as necessary and as grant opportunities are identified. - Address Municipal Separate Storm Sewer Systems (MS4) Permit/ Order Watershed Monitoring and Reporting Program. - Define Funding and a finance plan for taking actions to cost effectively implement actions and best management practices to comply with orders and requirements. - The GWMA should continue to provide leadership to influence local water planning and develop unified positions to other regional water management entities to ensure economic justice and the fair distribution of grants, program funding and projects.